 In February 2016, Fresenius requested a stay (halt of proceedings) in the MDL to propose a $250 million settlement to the more than 4,000 plaintiffs awaiting trial.
 The first two bellwether trials scheduled to take place in early 2016 were pushed back as a result of the pending settlement.

 The settlement proposal followed a win for Fresenius in the first case to go to trial in a Massachusetts state court.
 The jury found that while Fresenius was negligent in not immediately distributing the information in its internal company memo to the general medical community and the public at large, the patient’s death could not be attributed to Granuflo.

 Jarrell said the settlement following their initial win was not an admission of wrongdoing but just a way to put an end to the litigation.

 The first bellwether trial to be heard in the Fresenius litigation took place in February 2017.
-A trial that began on February 8 ended on March 3 when a Massachusetts federal jury returned a verdict (decision) in favor of Fresenius.
+A trial that began on Feb.
+8 ended on March 3 when a Massachusetts federal jury returned a verdict in favor of Fresenius.
 Plaintiff Florella Dial pressed forward with the bellwether trial after opting out of the $250 million settlement proposed by Fresenius.

-Judge Woodlock also found in favor of Fresenius on a claim under North Carolina law for unfair and deceptive trade practices.
+Judge Douglas Woodlock also found in favor of Fresenius on a claim under North Carolina law for unfair and deceptive trade practices.
 Dial’s husband, Carley Dial, was treated at a Fresenius clinic in 2012.
 Dial alleged her husband died of cardiac arrest following a dialysis session using Granuflo and/or Naturalyte.

 Dial alleged that Fresenius failed to provide adequate warnings and instructions for its dialysis product, thereby putting patients at risk.
 She also alleged that Fresenius’ own physicians were confused by the company’s failure to warn users about the proper handling of its products and the risks involved.

-In 2016, Kentucky Attorney General Andy Beshear filed a public interest lawsuit on behalf of the Kentucky Medicaid program against Fresenius.
+In 2016, then Kentucky Attorney General Andy Beshear filed a public interest lawsuit on behalf of the Kentucky Medicaid program against Fresenius.
 The complaint requested recovery of damages, statutory civil penalties and injunctive (compelling or restraining a person or entity from action) relief.

-Wilson and Peterson, LLP funds Drugwatch because it supports the organization's mission to keep people safe from dangerous drugs and medical devices.(888) 645-1617
+Drugwatch's trusted legal partners support the organization's mission to keep people safe from dangerous drugs and medical devices.
+For more information, visit our partners page.